Being a salon employee, working 9-5, not your type?

 Balance of life & work

 If you have personal commitments or other work, then working as a freelancer can help you balance both.
-In a study, it was seen that the number of female freelancers is more than the number of males.
+A study showed that the number of female freelancers is more than the number of males.
 This means freelancing gives women the option to cater to their house, kids & a career smoothly, giving you a work-life balance.

 You get to travel